ghuiber/AmashDocs/index.md

 * You could find an issue with money on both sides, no ideological baggage, and no partisan positions staked out, and use MapLight data to run a version of the model that can price both Yes and No outcomes.
 It's an easy tweak.
 * This would be a situation where finding the correct level of funding could actually change the result of the vote, not just look like it might.
-* This is work in progress.
-A big enough corpus of such issues would make an app like commercially viable.
-If I find such evidence, I'll pitch it to investors.
+* A big enough corpus of such issues would make this pricing app commercially viable.
+If I find any, I'll pitch it to investors.

 ---